GuccIsabelle/library_project/README.md

 A Java project using Sockets, Multi-threading, Object-XML conversion and a lot more.

 The project is overall well documented, so I'll not explain the code here, if you want to know how a specific part works, just go to the file.
-Each file has a little tree of method at the beginning.

 *I'll show a lil' bit of code when appropriate tho.*